Remp-It

-Remp-It is a 2006 Malaysian action film which focuses on the lifestyle of Malaysian motorcycle street racers, who are known locally as Mat Rempit.
-Produced by Metrowealth Pictures and directed by Ahmad Idham, the film premiered in August 2006.
+Remp-It (English: Illegal Street Racer) is a 2006 Malaysian Malay-language action film directed by Ahmad Idham starring Farid Kamil, Zul Huzaimy, Cat Farish, Julia Hana and Aqasha.
+This film focusing on the lifestyle of Malaysian motorcycle street racers, who are known locally as Mat Rempit.
+This film released in 10 August 2006 and gained a positive review from critics.